maya-tsedeke/Solita-Helsinki-city-bike-app/README.md

 5. PUT api/User/{userId}: Update the information for a user.
 6. GET api/User/{userId}: Get the information for a user.
 7. DELETE api/User/{userId
+### Automated Testsíng
+<a name="automated-testing"></a>
+We have integrated automated testing into our project to ensure code quality and reliability.
+We have used .NET Core for backend tests and Angular for frontend E2E tests.
+You can find the backend tests in the Backend.Test folder and frontend tests in the e2e folder.
+The test job runs automated tests for the project using
-### Tests
+### Local Testing
-<a name="tests"></a>
+<a name="local-testing"></a>
-To ensure code quality and reliability, we have included automated tests in our project.
-These tests can be found in the Backend.Test folder and are executed using the command 'dotnet test Backend/Backend.Test/Backend.Test.csproj --configuration Release'.
-The test results will be displayed in the console and include the name of the test methods along with their pass/fail status.
-The project has E2E and Xunit tests.
-To run the tests in your local machine, use the following commands:
+To run the tests locally, follow these instructions:
 ##### Backend
 1. Open a command prompt in the backend folder.
 2. Run dotnet test to run the Xunit tests.